cypress-io/cypress-grep/README.md

 You can pass the number of times to run the tests via environment name `burn` or `grepBurn` or `grep-burn`.
 Note, if a lot of tests match the grep and grep tags, a lot of tests will be burnt!

+If you do not specify the "grep" or "grep tags" option, the "burn" will repeat _every_ test.

 ## General advice

 - keep it simple.